 - Close the System Preferences window and restart your Mac.
 Your Mac will use the home folder in the new location automatically.

-Verify if the new Home folder works well
+Step 3: Check if the new Home folder works well with your Mac

-After you move the Home folder to a new destination, verifying if it can extend the function is a significant step.
-You can create a new file > save it to the new Home folder > launch Finder and locate the new Home folder > check if the new file is stored in the new Home folder.
+After the moving process, checking if your Mac works well with the new Home Folder matters most.
+You can create a new file on Mac > save it to the new Home folder > launch Finder and locate the new Home folder > and check if the new file is stored in the new Home folder.

-Or, you can check if the icon of your new Home folder is a house, if it is, meaning that the new Home folder is active.
+Or, more simply, you can check if the icon of the new Home Folder shows as a house.
+If it does, it indicates that the new Home folder is active.

-When you use the new Home folder for a period of time, and there are no additional problems occurring, then you can delete the old Home folder in the startup drive.
-From this moment on, your Mac has enough space to access the data quickly and work with fast speed.
+After you use the new Home folder for a period of time without any additional problems occurring, you can delete the old Home folder in the startup drive.
+From now, your Mac has enough space to access the data quickly and work with fast speed.

-Things you should know about moving Home folder to an external drive
+Tips about moving the Home folder to an external drive

 For faster running speed and higher performance, operations on Mac to move the Home folder to another drive are feasible.
 This article presents you with detailed steps on how macOS move the Home folder to an external drive.
 If you're curious about it, do it now!

-FAQ about moving Home folder to an external drive on Mac
+FAQ about moving the Home folder to an external drive on Mac

 The Home Folder is a default folder containing all your account files on Mac, named after your administrator account.
 Every admin account has its own Home folder, and you can launch it via Finder.